Non-equilibrium reversible dynamics of work production in four-spin system in a magnetic field: Numerical results

 \section{Numerical results}

 The quantum thermodynamic devices are subdivided into heat pumps and heat engines depending on functional purpose.
-In our model absorbed or made by system work arises due to displacement power levels by a magnetic field \cite{Landau}, \cite{Zener}, \cite{Stueckelberg}, and it also depends on an initial state of the system. \\ We will consider the influence of the variable magnetic field
+In our model, the work absorbed or done by the system arises due to the displacement of the power levels by a magnetic field~\cite{Landau, Zener, Stueckelberg}, as well as it also depends on the initial state of the system.